MichaelNewham/raspi-troubleshooter/README.md

 ## <a name="head_WifiCannotSeeHiddenZoneOctoPi"></a>Wi-fi cannot see hidden zone (OctoPi)... or need to edit boot files
 Either logging in locally or mounting the microSD on your workstation, create and/or edit the file `octopi-wpa-supplicant.txt` on the `boot` partition.
 Note that the SSID and PSK values are case-sensitive.

 The `scan_ssid=1` value removes the requirement to scan for your hidden zone.
-Make sure the two-letter country code is correct.
+Make sure the two-letter country code is correct and the code is uppercase.
+The line with the country code should be above the network paragraph.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev